Lesson n°3

 end

 This migration creates a users table with two columns: email and password_digest.
 The password_digest column will store the hashed passwords of our users.
-Before we run the migration, we should add some database contraints and indexes to ensure the data integrity and performance of our application.
+Before we run the migration, we should add some database constraints and indexes to ensure the data integrity and performance of our application.

 # db/migrate/20240708114129_create_users.rb